nodejs/node/doc/api/fs.markdown

 ## Buffer API

 `fs` functions support passing and receiving paths as both strings and Buffers.
-The latter is intended for filesystems which support non-UTF-8 filenames (except NTFS, where the conversion to UTF-8 is done automatically) and is normally not needed.
+The latter is intended to make it possible to work with filesystems that allow for non-UTF-8 filenames.
+For most typical uses, working with paths as Buffers will be unnecessary, as the string API converts to and from UTF-8 automatically.

-**Caution:** the Buffer API is not portable.
-On NTFS and HFS+, the incoming Buffers are always encoded in UTF-8, and passing non-UTF-8 encoded Buffers to `fs` functions won't work as expected.
+*Note* that on certain file systems (such as NTFS and HFS+) filenames will always be encoded as UTF-8.
+On such file systems, passing non-UTF-8 encoded Buffers to `fs` functions will not work as expected.

 ## Class: fs.FSWatcher